o19s/metric-plots/README.md

 ## Installation

-Clone this repo, then cd into its root directory, then run:
+Run the following from a command line to clone this repo, cd into its root directory, then make it available through a local python web server:

 ```bash
 git clone https://github.com/o19s/metric-plots